-Life changing events such as becoming housebound, losing your carer or your partner, not having your family around you during the day or a change in your health and your ability to get out and about can disconnect you from the outside world and leave you feeling lonely.
-Often people do not want to ask for help but no one wants to be lonely every day.
+Life changing events such as becoming housebound, losing your carer or your partner, not having your family around you or a change in your health can disconnect you from the outside world and leave you feeling lonely.

-Age UK Leicester Shire and Rutland is working together with your GP to help you overcome social loneliness.
-The Loneliness Prescription Service is a new, FREE and confidential service.
+This service works together with your GP to help you overcome social loneliness.
 We aim to work with you to understand and identify your needs, and how you wish to be supported.

 We can support you by offering a wide range of services, such as: